In her PhD, Dani Crain spent most of her time cutting apart layers in whale earwax.

-I’m currently looking for a postdoctoral position, please contact me if you’d like to chat!
+I am always interested in talking science, please contact me if you’d like to chat!

 I am investigating the long-term trends in stress and reproductive hormones in baleen whales using their waxy earplugs, which form layers like tree rings.
 Moreover, I aim to make STEM graduate school and careers more inclusive (see Projects).